 Access the book series from Scholastic written by Tracey West about the adventures of a variety of eight-year-old boys and girls who are teamed up with dragons.

 The 2022 Kenneth Jernigan Scholarship Winner: Colin Wong

-The Kenneth Jernigan Scholarship is given annually to a legally blind student who exemplifies the fruits of Dr. Jernigan's teachings.
-The Kenneth Jernigan Scholarship is valued at $12,000.
-Dr. Jernigan changed perceptions regarding the capabilities of the blind in this country and around the world.
+The Kenneth Jernigan Scholarship is the largest scholarship granted in the United States to a legally blind person.
+It is given annually to a legally blind student who exemplifies the fruits of Dr. Jernigan's teachings.
+Dr. Jernigan changed perceptions regarding the capabilities of the blind in this country and throughout the world.